Duracell Bunny

-The Duracell Bunny is an anthropomorphic pink rabbit powered by Duracell batteries, and trademarked for use in all parts of the world except the United States and Canada.
+The Duracell Bunny is an anthropomorphic pink rabbit powered by Duracell batteries and trademarked for use in all parts of the world except Turkey, the United States and Canada.
 Advertisements, which may feature one Duracell Bunny, or several, usually feature the bunnies competing in some way; for example, in a game of football, a drumming competition or a race.
-In advertisements, the Duracell Bunny is either a standard battery-powered toy, a stop-motion puppet, or a CGI animated character.
+In advertisements, the Duracell Bunny is either a standard battery-powered toy, a stop-motion puppet, or a CGI-animated character.

 History

 Mallory Duracell launched the Duracell Bunny campaign in 1973, with the "Drumming Bunny" television advertisement, created by the Dancer Fitzgerald Sample advertising agency.
 The ad depicted several pink toy bunnies drumming.
 By the end of the spot, only one was still running – that being the one powered by a Duracell alkaline battery.
 The advertisement claimed that Duracell batteries ran several times longer than other batteries, adding as a small footnote that it was being compared to older technology zinc-carbon batteries.

 When the Duracell Bunny debuted in North America in 1973, it was slated to be just a one-shot character in the "Drumming Bunny" advertisement.
 Duracell purportedly trademarked their bunny, but by 1988, that trademark had lapsed.
 Sensing an opportunity, Duracell's North American rival Energizer created a parody of the "Drumming Bunny" in 1988.
 Energizer's parody ad began much as Duracell's original 1973 ad did, except that midway through the discussion of which drumming rabbit would last longest, it was interrupted by the Energizer Bunny, a different pink rabbit wearing sunglasses, flip-flops, and beating a bass drum.
 Energizer created a multi-year campaign around the Energizer Bunny.
-There are significant differences in appearance between the two companies' mascots — the Energizer Bunny wears sunglasses, has larger ears, is a different shade of pink, and has a different body shape.
+There are significant differences in appearance between the two companies' mascots – the Energizer Bunny wears sunglasses, has larger ears, is a different shade of pink, and has a different body shape.
 Also, while the Energizer Bunny is a single rabbit, the Duracell Bunnies are a species.
 The Duracell Bunny advertising campaign has evolved, and Duracell Bunnies are usually depicted as doing something other than beating a drum as they did in the original 1973 advertisement.
 In 2019, the bunny spoke for the first time, with its voice being provided by American voice actor and writer Miles Luna.